Scheduled MonumentsEnglandThrostle Brow prehistoric enclosure

 What is Throstle Brow prehistoric enclosure?

-Throstle Brow prehistoric enclosure is a scheduled ancient monument located in Cumberland, England, comprising an oval or sub-circular earthwork of Iron Age date.
+Throstle Brow is a prehistoric enclosure situated in Cumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007867.

 Who is responsible for protecting Throstle Brow prehistoric enclosure?